Morning Habits That Will Change Your Life

 - Prepare my bag and clothes for work the next day

 - Read in bed before falling fast asleep

-Set a Bedtime
+Set a bedtime

 Our bodies have a natural rhythm and when we don’t give ourselves enough sleep or when our bedtime is erratic our rhythm is messed up.
 Our bodies function better when they’re on a regular routine and the more regular sleep that you get the more balanced you’re going to feel.
 Having a bedtime will also set up a better routine for your day.

 Planning your morning the night before can help you get out of bed and into your routine, without any time wasted snoozing.
-By planning your routine for the next day or week, you can simply get up and go rather than wasting anytime figuring out what to have for breakfast or what to do with your morning before you need to head to work.
+By planning your routine for the next day or week, you can simply get up and go rather than wasting any time figuring out what to have for breakfast or what to do with your morning before you need to head to work.

 Creating morning habits takes commitment so don’t be too hard on yourself if you’re struggling.
-You will need to train your mind and body to make these changes, but with consistency your new habits will soon become second nature.
+You will need to train your mind and body to make these changes, but with consistency, your new habits will soon become second nature.